 We can train your church to start spiritual conversations in a bookstore or a coffee shop or wherever one finds themselves.
 Who knows, it may lead to a sharing of the gospel.
 We call it conversational evangelism undergirded by apologetics.
 We bring training in to equip you to walk in confidence within the spiritual disciplines as a follower of Jesus Christ.

 People today have good questions, but sometimes those questions have underlying questions attached themselves to the primary question that the person has really bothering them.
 In many arenas, we are finding that it is important to answer the questioner, and not the question.

 Ravi Zacharias has said, that “the questions have not changed, but rather it is how those questions are articulated and how our answers come across in the culture.”To follow up this with a summarizing thought from a talk from Michael Ramsden, “It is always wrong to give the right answer to the wrong question.”

 With the church in a culture proclaiming that “Jesus is the answer, Jesus is the answer,” are we hearing the culture’s response to our perceived “spiritual mugging,” “if Jesus is the answer then what is the question?”
 How do we get beyond this?
 It is called conversational evangelism.

 Please feel free to check out our website and keep watch for the growing amount of resources coming on to this site.
 I pray that we might be able to serve, you, or your church, or student ministry on the college campus by coming and sharing with you from a wide range of topics, question and answer sessions or workshops.

-I am here to serve you and your church, for the glory of God, to help in making more confident disciples and equipping them to do the same, growing in the Great Commandment (Matthew 22:36-39) in order to carry out the Great Commission (Matthew 28:18-20) to reach the culture with the gospel of Jesus Christ.
+I am here to serve you and your church, for the glory of God, to help in equipping more confident disciples and teaching them to do the same by growing in the Great Commandment (Matthew 22:36-39) in order to carry out the Great Commission (Matthew 28:18-20) to reach the culture with the gospel of Jesus Christ.